LHK Financial Terms of Business

 LHK Kelleher Insurance Ltd T/A LHK Kelleher Insurance, LHK Financial and LHK Group

-These terms of business set out the general terms under which LHK Kelleher Insurance Ltd T/A LHK Kelleher Insurance, LHK Financial and LHK Group (“the Firm”) will provide Life and Pensions business services to you as a client of the firm.
-It details the respective duties and responsibilities of both the firm and you in relation to such services.
-Please ensure to read these terms thoroughly and if you have any queries, please contact us at either of the above addresses and we will be happy to clarify any questions you may have.
-If any material changes are made to these terms, we will notify you, in advance of this change.
+This document sets out the basis on which LHK Kelleher Insurance Ltd. T/A LHK Kelleher Insurance, LHK Financial and LHK Group (“the Firm”) will provide life insurance and pension business services to you as a client of the firm.
+The document also contains details of the regulatory and statutory obligations and the respective duties of both the firm and you in relation to such services.

 We provide advice in relation to:

 - Life assurance cover, serious illness cover, hospital cash cover, total and permanent disability cover, income protection and other protection policies